Graduate Research Team

 Hannah Smith is a second year Learning Sciences & Technologies graduate student at WPI.
 She was a commonwealth honors student at the University of Massachusetts Dartmouth where she received her B.A. in Mathematics and her B.A. in Psychology and was a four year member and two year captain of the softball team as well as NCAA woman of the year nominee.
 She was also an undergraduate math tutor and teaching assistant.
 She came to WPI in 2018 to combine her interests in psychology, mathematics, and education.
 Her research interests include using games as learning tools, teacher professional development, early childhood education, and improving math ed.

-Katie Drzewiecki is a first year Learning Sciences & Technologies graduate student at WPI.
+Katie Drzewiecki is a Learning Sciences & Technologies graduate student at WPI.
 She received her B.S. in Statistics and her B.S. in Psychology from Arizona State University in 2017 where she was a prominent member of the Social Addictions Impulse Lab and a professional tutor for high school and college aged students.
 Making the jump from alcohol and addictions research to learning sciences and technologies research was quite the experience!
 In 2019 she moved to Worcester to begin her graduate school journey with her two cats and four snakes.
 Her current research aims to develop interactive data analytics dashboards that display the clickstream log data from From Here to There in a way that is both easily interpretable and actionable for the teachers who will use those dashboards.

 jennifer st. john